usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 * **Artificial Intelligence (AI)** uses algorithms to analyze data, automate tasks, and generate insights that support faster, smarter decisions.
 Procurement may support AI initiatives by acquiring ethical, compliant AI tools and ensuring proper data use.
 * **Cybersecurity** protects government systems and data from threats like hacking or data breaches.
 Procurement ensures that systems and services meet security standards and include appropriate safeguards.
 * **Accessibility** ensures that digital services and products are usable by people with disabilities.
 Procurement must ensure that technology acquisitions comply with legal requirements and support inclusive design practices to serve all citizens.
-* **Open Source Software** is publicly available software with source code that can be inspected, modified, and enhanced by anyone.
+* **Open source software** is publicly available software with source code that can be inspected, modified, and enhanced by anyone.
 Procurement must understand open source licensing and intellectual property to leverage its benefits while managing risks.

 You don't need to be a technical expert, but understanding the fundamentals will help you write better requirements, evaluate vendor capabilities, and ensure contracts support secure, effective, and user-centered digital services.